 What to consider when choosing food for a hiking trip?

 Above, we calculated that the hiker should consume approximately 13.225 kilocalories on his five days long hiking trip.
 If he decides to cover his energy intake only by eating apples (low caloric density), he has to carry approximately 25 kilos of apples.
 On the other hand if he decides to cover this energy only by eating butter (high caloric density), he needs merely 1.8 kilos of butter.
-Of course a diet consisting only of butter (or apples) is not the right approach; while hiking you need a balanced diet.
+Of course a diet consisting only of butter (or apples!) is not the right approach: While hiking you need a balanced diet.

 A balanced diet allows you to maintain your physical and mental well-being.
 The recommendation for a correct mix of macronutrients on a hiking trip is: 55 percent carbohydrate, 25 percent fat and 20 percent protein.
 Carbohydrates are essential for restoring muscle and liver glycogen on a daily basis; failure to restore these will result in diminished performance.
-Proteins are responsible for growth and repair of body tissues, and fat is a source of energy for low-intensity activities.
+Proteins are responsible for the growth and repair of body tissues, and fat is a great source of energy for low-intensity activities.
 Keep the 55/25/20 ratio in mind the when selecting food for a hiking trip – use the National Nutrient Database in order to get the information about macronutrients in specific food.